We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets.

 After the total cost of purchasing the residential or commercial property is taken into account, you may have to pass what is known as a post-settlement liquidity requirement with some banks.

-This means that there must be a certain amount of income and assets left over in the trust after your complete the purchase.
+This means that there must be a certain amount of income and assets leftover in the trust after you complete the purchase.

 Generally, you need around 10-20% of the total assets remaining after the purchase.
 With one lender, this jumps up to 40% if you’re near retirement age!